5gif/beta/pages/aboutus.md

 5G India Forum will work through various Working Groups including:
 * WG Technology & Standards
 * WG Spectrum
-* WG Industry
+* WG 5G for Industry
 * WG Independent Evaluation Group

+## Membership & Engagements

-## COAI Members
+- Industry Members
 - TSPs / Associations / OEM
-- Industry Members
-- Stakeholders need to send a request for membership at coordinator@5gindiaforum.in for approval
+- Stakeholders interested for membership are requested to reach `contact @ 5gindiaforum.in`
+- Invited participations
-- Government of India Agencies / Departments will be invited in the Committee meetings based on invitations
+  - Government of India Agencies / Departments in the Committee meeting
-- Academia
-can participate in the Committee meetings based on invitations
+  - Academia in the Committee meetings based on invitations
+  - Engagements with students through internships